-Family nursing theory is an introductory course which provides opportunities in the classroom, community and practice setting to acquire and apply knowledge regarding the nature of healthy structure, development and function in families and the role of the nurse in supporting and facilitating this process.
+Family nursing theory is an introductory course that provides opportunities in the classroom, community, and practice setting to acquire and apply knowledge regarding the nature of healthy structure, development and function in families, and the role of the nurse in supporting and facilitating this process.

-The focus of learning includes novice level assessment, planning and intervention within the context of the family.
-Students form partnerships with childbearing and/or child rearing families in the community who are stable in nature for the purpose of assessment.
+The focus of learning includes novice level assessment, planning, and intervention within the context of the family.
+Students form partnerships with stable childbearing and/or child rearing families in the community and clinical setting for the purpose of assessment.